Free Pregnancy Testing & Prenatal Care

 • Reducing the risk of pregnancy complications.
 Following a healthy, safe diet, getting exercise as advised by a health care provider and avoiding exposure to harmful substances can reduce the risk of problems during pregnancy and ensure the infant healthily develops.
 Prenatal can also control existing conditions like high blood pressure or diabetes, which is essential in avoiding serious complications like preeclampsia.

-• Reducing the infant’s risk for complications like abnormal facial features, small head, poor coordination, poor memory, Sudden Infant Death Syndrome (SIDS), intellectual disability and problems with the heart, kidneys or bones.
+• Reducing the infant’s risk for complications like abnormal facial features, small head, poor coordination, poor memory, Sudden Infant Death Syndrome (SIDS), intellectual disability, and problems with the heart, kidneys, or bones.
 These problems can all be caused by tobacco smoke and alcohol use during pregnancy.

-• Your health care provider will ensure that the medications you take are safe.
-Certain medications like some acne treatments and dietary/herbal supplements aren’t safe during pregnancy.
+• Your healthcare provider will ensure that the medications you take are safe.
+Certain medications, like some acne treatments and dietary/herbal supplements, aren’t safe during pregnancy.